G2Lab/ldmat/README.md

 --i-start 14300001 --i-end 14400001
 ```
 This will simply print the results as a Pandas DataFrame, so you'll probably want
-to save the results by adding an output file, like: `ld submatrix ... -o YOUR_OUTPUT.csv`
+to save the results by adding an output file, like: `ldmat submatrix ... -o YOUR_OUTPUT.csv`

 To see all the commands available, run `ldmat`.